skip to content

 Senior Examiners will also need to:

 1. Arrange collection of scripts, and their checking and distribution to examiners, in liaison with the Student Registry.
-Examiners may also make special arrangements to collect scripts completed in College from the Student Registry.
-This is highly recommended as there can sometimes be delays getting these scripts delivered to departments.

 2. Arrange the entry of question marks into the subject markbook.
 Candidates should record in the cover sheet which questions they have attempted, and examiners are advised to check scripts as they are received and to record the details of any that appear to have material missing, or to have been damaged.
 This will help in determining at what stage material might have been lost.
 They should report any apparent loss of material to the Student Registry as soon as possible, so that searches of the exam room can be arranged.
-Senior Examiners should report to the Chairman of Examiners on any apparent loss of answers; if material is not found the Chairman will decide whether this could have affected the overall class of the candidate concerned.
+Senior Examiners should report to the Chair of Examiners on any apparent loss of answers; if material is not found the Chair will decide whether this could have affected the overall class of the candidate concerned.

 3. Process marks, and present them to the internal and external examiners; chair discussions on the marks, the distributions of the marks, scaling etc.